scheb/2fa/doc/providers/email.rst

            sender_name: John Doe          # Sender name
            digits: 4                      # Number of digits in authentication code
            template: security/2fa_form.html.twig   # Template used to render the authentication form
+           expires_after: PT5M            # Date interval after which the code is considered invalid.
+NULL disables the expiration.
+           resend_expired: true           # Whether to regenerate an expired code when user submits form

 Custom Mailer
 -------------